Does your teenager have trouble winding down at night?

 It can be a fun D.I.Y. activity to design their own.

 There are thousands of examples on Pinterest.
 My board D.I.Y.
-ACTIVITIES for Tweens and Teens has many ideas.
+Activities for Tweens and Teens has many ideas.

-#5 Reading to relax
+#5 Reading is a relaxing way to unwind

-Good old fashioned reading had to make the list right?
+Good old-fashioned reading had to make the list right?

 My kids love this book so much we get it every year.